commfish/BSAI_crab_assessments/BBRKC/bbrkc_23s/readme23s.md

 23.0a - "base" with estimated M for males, prior??? see Jie's 22.0a 23.0b - M for males fixed at maximum likelihood profile value - 0.31

-23.1 - "Q" work. relax prior on Q
+23.1a - increase CV on prior on NMFS, double it to 0.06 23.1 - "Q" work. relax prior on Q
 23.2 - explore contribution of retow data - run model excluding all retow data in years with retow.